crypto-banker/bridgeless/README.md

 4. The adapter sends `Y` of `NEW` to `User`.
 The `Fulfiller` is free to keep the excess `(Z - Y)` in `NEW` tokens.
 5. The `Bridgeless` contract verifies that the order was fulfilled successfully and **reverts the entire transaction** if the order was not adequately fulfilled.
 If a transaction reversion takes place, the `Fulfiller` still pays the transaction fees; in this case the `User` does not pay anything and all `tokenA` tokens remain in their wallet.

-Assuming succesful order fulfillment, we have:
+Assuming successful order fulfillment, we have:
 * The `User` has successfully swapped `X` of `tokenA` for `Y` of `NEW`
 * The `Fulfiller` has made a revenue of `(Z - Y)` in `NEW` tokens -- if this amount exceeds the gas fees of their transaction, then they have made a profit!